dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 - `queue`: Targeting port `10001`.
 - `table`: Targeting port `10002`.

-The port that they're listening on is dynamic, but can be configured by chaining calls on the container resource builder provided by the `RunAsEmulator` method:
+The port that they're listening on is dynamic by default.
+To configure the endpoint ports, chain calls on the container resource builder provided by the `RunAsEmulator` method as shown in the following example:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);